Nicola Amoruso: Messina and Reggina

-Torino, Siena, Parma & Atalanta
+Torino, Siena, Parma and Atalanta

-On 8 July 2008, he agreed a move to Torino, signed a 2-year contract and reunited with Rolando Bianchi, but during the January 2009 transfer window he transferred on loan with A.C.
-Siena.
+On 8 July 2008, he agreed a move to Torino, signed a two-year contract and reunited with Rolando Bianchi, but during the January 2009 transfer window he transferred on loan with Siena.

 After played the opening match of 2009–10 Serie B season for Toro, Amoruso moved to Parma with Julio César de León and Manuel Coppola move to opposite direction on loan on 28 August.

-In January 2010, Amoruso signed a contract with Atalanta B.C. which last until June 2011.
+In January 2010, Amoruso signed a contract with Atalanta which last until June 2011.
 Robert Acquafresca, moved back to Genoa from Atalanta, while Hernán Crespo moved to Parma from Genoa.
 Atalanta also paid Parma €1 million for the service of Amoruso.